pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

 ## Using Ops Files for Multi-Foundation

-`--include-placeholders` in the `om` command is a vital first step to externalizing your configuration for multiple foundations.
-This will search the Ops Manager product for fields marked as "secrets", and replace those values with `((placeholder_credentials))`.

-In order to fully support multiple foundations, however, a bit more work is necessary.
-There are two ways to do this: using [secrets management][multi-foundation-secrets-handling] or ops files.
+There are two recommended ways to support multiple foundation workflows: using [secrets management][multi-foundation-secrets-handling] or ops files.
 This section will explain how to support multiple foundations using ops files.

 Starting with an **incomplete** [Tanzu Application Service][tas] config from **vSphere** as an example: